 An architecture of a health monitoring IoT-based system with Fog computing

-Health monitoring IoT systems are distinct because their results indirectly or directly impact on the medical doctor’s analysis and decisions.
+Health monitoring IoT systems have to be reliable because their results indirectly or directly impact on the medical doctor’s analysis and decisions.
 An error or a delay in the results may lead to serious consequences such as an incorrect treatment or a late response to the emergency, which may negatively affect human health.
-For example, a late notification from a health monitoring IoT system to a medical doctor can lead to a late response to a serious head injury which high possibly causes a death.
+For example, a late notification from a human fall detection monitoring IoT system to a medical doctor can lead to a late response to a serious head injury which high possibly causes a death.
 In this situation, if a medical doctor was informed about the case in real-time, the doctor would help the patient with the first aid procedures (e.g., stopping bleeding) to save the patient’s life.
 Therefore, it is required that the health monitoring IoT systems must provide high-quality data in real-time.
 The latency requirements of e-health signals vary depending on characteristics of particular e-health signals.
 For instance, a maximum latency of EMG signals is less than 15.6 ms [14].
 In addition, it is necessary for the system to provide advanced services such as push notification for informing emergency to respondent persons in real-time.

 However, the conventional health monitoring IoT systems built from sensor devices (nodes), gateways and Cloud server cannot fulfil the strict requirements of latency in many cases (e.g., a disconnection between the system’s gateway and Cloud servers).
 To overcome disadvantages of the conventional health monitoring system, the advance health monitoring IoT system with Fog computing is presented.
 An architecture of the system with Fog computing is shown in Figure.
 12.1.
 The system includes several primary components such as a sensor layer, smart gateways with a Fog layer, and Cloud servers with end-user’s terminals.
 The functionality of distinct layers of the architecture is described as follows.